Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 With that in mind, here are the top three reasons why people use illiquid investments:

 Passive cash flow

 One of the main reasons people use illiquid investments is for the passive cash flow they can provide.
-Although passive cash flow investments like real estate are less liquid than stocks and bonds, they are ideal for people who want to hold an investment over the long term.
+Although passive cash flow investments like real estate are less liquid than stocks and bonds.
+They are ideal for people who want to hold an investment over the long term.

-In REIT Beta by Property Type, Nareit (National Association of Real Estate Investment Trusts) notes that the diversification benefit has been called “the only free lunch in investment management.”
+In REIT Beta by Property Type, Nareit (National Association of Real Estate Investment Trusts).
+Notes that the diversification benefit has been called “the only free lunch in investment management.”
 Diversification can be measured with beta, which shows how much real estate returns fluctuate relative to the broad stock market.

-While investors can diversify by buying shares of a publicly-traded REIT, other investors prefer to place capital in a real estate private equity firm with the goal of out-performing both the broader market and industry-specific REITs.
 For example, between 2008 and 2018, residential real estate has provided a beta of less than 100% in every year except one, and most recently betas of 61% and 54%.
 Industrial property also has performed well, generating an average beta of 88.5% over the past few years.

 An article from the Harvard Extension School Blog explains that cycles in the real estate market average about 18 years.
-The most recent cycle began in 2007, so there are likely several more years remaining in the current cycle, especially considering the multi-trillion-dollar stimulus packages and historically low interest rates.
+The most recent cycle began in 2007, so there are likely several more years remaining in the current cycle.
+Especially considering the multi trillion dollar stimulus packages and historically low interest rates.

 Less price volatility